-High Shoals Trail is a 4.7 mile out and back trail located near Hiawassee, GA and is rated as moderate.
+High Shoals Trail is a 4.7 mile out and back trail located near Hiawassee, Georgia and is rated as moderate.
 The trail is primarily used for hiking and is accessible year-round.

 Directions from Helen: Take GA 75 north from Helen for 11.4 miles.
 Turn right onto Indian Grave Gap Road (forest Road 283).
 Follow this road 1.5 miles to a small parking lot at the trailhead on the left.
 The road fords a fairly shallow stream close to the beginning.
 It is often difficult to drive in winter without four-wheel drive.